 - Double check sauces aren’t made with anchovies

-- Most dishes are made with olive oil, but if it’s butter-based, asked for olive oil instead
+- Most dishes are made with olive oil, but if it’s butter-based, ask for olive oil instead

 Visit with Intrepid: Italy Vegan Food Adventure